ThomasCGean/Phishing_Parser/README.md

 Fill out your email information in user_config.py, then activate activate.py: python activate.py

-This will:
+Once activated, RedPhish will:

 -Connect to Gmail

 -Retrieve recent emails

 -Preprocess subject and body

 -Run model inference

 -Move suspected phishing emails to quarantine

 -Send notifications (if an email is quarantined)

 -Keep running until stopped